MUDAL/Domestic-energy-monitoring-system/README.md

 1. Measurement of current, voltage, power, and energy consumed in a building.
 2. Periodic display of measured data on an LCD.
 3. Periodic logging of measured data to an SD card.
 4. Periodic uploading of data to the cloud (ThingSpeak Server and Google Sheets).
+5. Wi-Fi provisioning.

 ## Hardware
 1. ESP32 development board